featbit/featbit-js-client-sdk/README.md

 To find out when the client is ready, you can use one of two mechanisms: events or promises.

 The client object can emit JavaScript events.
-It emits a ready event when it receives initial flag values from feature-flags.co.
+It emits a ready event when it receives initial flag values from the server.
 You can listen for this event to determine when the client is ready to evaluate flags.

 ```javascript
 fbClient.on('ready', (data) => {